Policies and Procedures

 To see which AP scores result in course credit (for all AP subjects), check the university's placement and proficiency website, scroll down to "cutoff scores" and click on the current cutoff scores or the cutoff scores for the year you entered Illinois.

-Current students: to find out if you have received course credit for your AP scores, check your DARS (degree audit) with an advisor.
+Current students: to find out if you have received course credit for your AP scores, check your degree audit with an advisor.
 If you think that you should have received AP credit but did not, check with your college office or contact The College Board to request that your AP scores be sent to Illinois.

 The Credit/No Credit (CR/NC) option allows students to take a course without having it count toward their GPA.
 CR/NC is intended to encourage students to explore academic subjects they might not otherwise consider for fear of harming their GPA.
 Before you consider taking a course CR/NC, read the following very carefully.
 You should also consult the specific guidelines set down by your college.